agjacome/dotfiles/README.md

 ArchLinux dotfiles
 ==================

 These are my config files for Linux's $HOME.
-There are designed to use with Arch Linux, but are probably suitable for any other distro (after installing all required packages).
+They are designed to use with Arch Linux, but are probably suitable for any other distro (after installing all required packages, of course).

 Installation: